Dismiss Modal

 How Much Do You Know About Age-Related Macular Degeneration?

 Millions of Americans are affected by age-related macular degeneration (AMD).
 It's a disease that damages the eye's central vision.
 To learn more about macular degeneration, take this quiz.
-It is based on information from the National Eye Institute.
+It is based on information from the National Eye Institute and the American Academy of Ophthalmology.

 1. People who have the greatest risk for developing AMD are 60 or older.